 Then there is the Middle School campus for Years 7 to 9 students, where students are nurtured to grow in their independent learning and life skills.
 A large number of co-curricular opportunities are offered from Year 7.

-Then there is the Senior College for Years 10 to 12.
-Learning is situated in the Bishop Barry Senior College, which provides a collegiate style campus tailored specifically to learning needs for Years 10 to 12.
+Then there is the Senior College for Years 10 to 12, which provides a collegiate style campus tailored specifically to the learning needs for students in Years 10 to 12.
 Students can choose to study the Higher School Certificate (HSC) or the International Baccalaureate (IB) Diploma in Years 11 and 12.

 The school Houses constitute a major structural and pastoral role within the school, with each student a member of one of eight houses.
-Not only are Houses used in competitions such as sport and debating, but as an opportunity for individual academic development, via small, House-based tutor groups that all students meet with on a weekly basis.
-This fosters greater inter-year relationships and a culture of care between students as they assist one another both in and out of the classroom.
+Not only are Houses used in competitions such as sport and debating, but as an opportunity for individual pastoral care, via small, House-based tutor groups that all students meet with on a weekly basis.
+This fosters greater student connection and the delivery of effective student wellbeing programs that build a culture of care between students as they assist one another both in and out of the classroom.

 St Andrew's has an exceptional reputation in drama, art and music, with over 40 music ensembles, aimed at a range of skill levels, integrated with outstanding performance opportunities that include Cathedral events, musicals, interstate and international tours.
 Drama facilities include an in-house Black Box theatre and open theatre-style classrooms.
 There are a variety of annual productions for Middle School and Senior College, as well as International Baccalaureate productions and interschool Theatresports competitions.

-The school’s home sporting facilities are located at Sydney University, (including St Andrew’s Oval) and the nearby Wentworth Park.
-On-site facilities include a gymnasium, basketball courts and cricket nets as well as a fully-equipped weights room.
+Many of the school’s home sporting facilities are located at Sydney University, (including St Andrew’s Oval) and the nearby Wentworth Park.
+On-site facilities include a fully equipped strength and conditioning gym, basketball courts and cricket nets and a large rooftop playground.
 A large variety of sports are offered.